Church of St Coloma, outside Andorra la Vella. |

 Each couchette passenger gets a small bottle of mineral water, earplugs (if you really feel you need them), and tissues.
 There's a security lock on the door which cannot be opened from outside, and staff are on hand if you need them.
 Only passengers with tickets and reservations are allowed on board, and there are minimal stops between midnight and 06:00 to ensure a safe and smooth journey through the night.
 Men and women share the same compartments in couchettes, as you don't normally fully undress, but on French night trains, women travelling alone can ask for a place in a ladies-only compartment.
 The train also has reclining seats, but a couchette allows you to sleep properly and is recommended.
 Watch the Intercités de Nuit video.

-3. l'Hospitalet to Andorra by taxi
+3. l'Hospitalet to Andorra by road

-Travel to Andorra by taxi.
+Travel to Andorra by bus or taxi.

 Option 2, by sleeper via Toulouse